Skip to primary navigation Skip to content Skip to footer

 Architect Henry Cobb: April 8, 1926 – March 2, 2020

 Prominent American architect Henry Cobb passed away at the age of 93 on Monday.
 He is perhaps best known for his Modernist John Hancock Tower in Copley Square, Boston.
 His many works include the Pitney Bowes Building in Stamford, CT, built 1985.
-In 2018, the Metropolis reviewed his sometimes controversial, but nevertheless significant, career.
-Henry N. Cobb Looks Back on 70 Years of Architecture
+In 2018, the Metropolis reviewed his sometimes controversial, but nevertheless significant, career. https://www.metropolismag.com/architecture/henry-cobb-boston-architecture/

 Captivating Colonial Connecticut